 - 4 pork loin steaks

-- Jersey Royal new potatoes (as many as your family will eat)
+- Jersey Royal new potatoes, or salad potatoes (as many as your family will eat!)

 - 1 small lemon